-This Analysis is to understand and describe the future course of action to grow or sustain the current business. generally, companies use machine learning techniques and algorithms to define the business rules going forward.
-An example of this could be of any telecom company understands that as the phones are getting better at computation therefore call will be less prioritized and focus will increase on consumption of mobile data.
+This analysis is to understand and describe the future course of action to grow or sustain the current business.
+Generally, companies use machine learning techniques and algorithms to define business rules in the future.
+An example of this could be any telecom company understanding that calls will be less prioritized as phones are getting better at computation.
+The focus will increase on the consumption of mobile data.

 Popular Tools Used

 Let us look into some widely used data analysis tools along with some tools which are market leaders in this segment:

 - Tableau: It can create a data visualization, dashboard, and analysis report after connecting to various data sources.
-This tool works on unstructured data therefore compatible with Big Data.
+This tool works on unstructured data and is therefore compatible with Big Data.

 - Power BI: Previously, it was an extension to MS Excel.
 Later it became a separate tool.
 It is lightweight and gets updated frequently.

-- R and Python: If you like custom coding and customization then R and Python is the option for you.
-R is better for statistical analysis while Python is having out of the box data analysis libraries inbuilt.
+- R and Python: If you like custom coding and customization, then R and Python is your option.
+R is better for statistical analysis, while Python has box data analysis libraries inbuilt.

-- Apache Spark: Apache Spark is a fast, lightweight and large-scale data processor that executes data from big data clusters and can process a huge chunk of data rapidly.
+- Apache Spark: Apache Spark is a fast, lightweight, and large-scale data processor that executes data from big data clusters and can rapidly process a huge chunk of data.

-We can say that the use of data properly can give a new set of insight to any business which will ensure effective utilization of the resource, a better understanding of the customer and market which eventually will result in business growth.
+We can say that using data properly can give a new set of insights to any business, which will ensure effective resource utilization and a better understanding of the customer and market, which eventually will result in business growth.

-This is a guide to What is Data Analysis?.
-Here we discuss the basic steps required, needs, and different types of Data Analytics along with Tools for perfect data management.
+This is a guide to What is Data Analysis?
+Here we discuss the introduction, types, why we need data analysis, and popular tools used.
 You can also go through our suggested articles to learn more –